 Booking award flights at the lowest mileage level is critical to ensuring you get the most out of your points and miles.
 Working out exactly what is that “lowest level” isn't always so easy.
 But it's worth doing some homework to make sure you're getting the most out of your miles.

-If you can’t find your fare at the base or saver level, you may want to considering paying out of pocket or going back to the drawing board.
+If you can’t find your fare at the base or saver level, consider paying out of pocket or going back to the drawing board.

 Read More: 9 of the Best Deals in the World of Points & Miles